Have You Seen Any Nighthawks?

 Female peregrine framed by the moon, 1 May 2024 (photo by Jeff Cieslak)

-Jeff Cieslak confirms that both peregrines are present at the Spruce Run Bridge though they don’t seem to be breeding, perhaps because the male is still in immature plumage.
+Jeff Cieslak confirmed on 1 May that both peregrines are still present at the Spruce Run Bridge though they don’t seem to be breeding, perhaps because the male is still in immature plumage.

 Rt 40 Bridge, West Brownsville, Monongahela River: